What is a peripheral angiogram?

 - Arrange for someone to drive you home after your angiogram.

 A doctor with special training performs the test with a team of nurses and technicians.
 The test is performed in a hospital or outpatient clinic.

-- Before the test, a nurse will put an IV (intravenous line) into a vein in your arm so you can get medicine (sedative) to help you relax.
+- Before the test, a nurse will put an IV (intravenous line) into a vein in your arm so you can get medicine and fluids.
 You’ll be awake during the test.

 - A nurse will clean and shave the area where the doctor will be working.
 This is usually an artery in your groin.

 - A local anesthetic will be given to numb the needle puncture site.

 - The doctor will make a needle puncture through your skin and into your artery, and insert a long, thin tube called a catheter into the artery.
 You may feel some pressure, but you shouldn’t feel any pain.